jprknight/blog/_pages/LabWork.md

 ### Shinobi (n.n.n.30)

-Published to the internet on <https://catcams.contoso.com> via a CloudFlare tunnel.
-Agent running outbound.
+Published to the internet with a CloudFlare tunnel.

 ### Minecraft  (n.n.n.40)